[1] Vocal Delivery Quality in Earnings Conference Calls

 Abstract

-Co-authors: Ki-Soon Choi (Boston College)
+Co-authors: Mary Ellen Carter (Boston College), Ki-Soon Choi (Boston College)

 Abstract